-QBE Reinsurance Services (Bermuda) Limited (QBE Rein Services), incorporated in 2018, is a service entity that centralizes Bermuda's Equator Re division.
+QBE Reinsurance Services (Bermuda) Limited (QBE Rein Services), incorporated in 2018 is a service entity that centralizes Bermuda's Equator Re division expenses and then recharges them to the other entities within Equator Re division.
 As of December 31, 2018, the financial report of QBE Rein Services reported assets of \$8,964 thousand, liabilities of \$8,969 thousand, and net liabilities of \$5 thousand.
 Operations for 2018 produced a net loss of \$5 thousand.